Saltburn railway station: History

+Tees Valley Metro

+Starting in 2006, Saltburn was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Saltburn Station would have received new shelters and new electronic information displays, as well as improved service to Darlington (1–2 to 4 trains per hour).

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements including Saltburn in 2012, and there is a possibility of improved rollingstock and services in the future which may affect Saltburn.

 Facilities

-It is unmanned, and has two acrylic glass passenger shelters, bench seating and an electronic information board.
+It is unstaffed, and has two acrylic glass passenger shelters, bench seating and an electronic information board.
 A self-service ticket machine has also been installed to allow intending passenger to buy tickets prior to travel or collect pre-paid tickets.
 Step-free access is available from the main entrance to both platforms.

 Station facilities here were improved in Summer 2012.
 The package for this station included new waiting shelters, decorative planting schemes, renewed station signage, a digital information screen displaying live departures, and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.